About

 Stochastic geological modeling

 One of the most advanced features that sets GemPy also apart from available commercial packages is the full integration of stochastic geological modeling methods.
 GemPy was designed from the ground up to support stochastic geological modeling for uncertainty analysis (e.g. Monte Carlo simulations, Bayesian inference).
-This was achieved by writing GemPy’s core architecture using the numerical computation library Theano to couple it with the probabilistic programming framework PyMC3.
+This was achieved by writing GemPy’s core architecture using the numerical computation library aesara to couple it with the probabilistic programming framework PyMC3.
 This enables the use of advanced sampling methods (e.g. Hamiltonian Monte Carlo) and is of particular relevance when considering uncertainties in the model input data and making use of additional secondary information in a Bayesian inference framework.

 We can, for example, include uncertainties with respect to the z-position of layer boundaries in the model space.
 Simple Monte Carlo simulation via PyMC will then result in different model realizations.

-coupling GemPy and PyMC3 for advanced stochastic modeling.
-Also, the use of Theano allows making use of GPUs through cuda (see the Theano documentation for more information.
+aesara allows the automated computation of gradients, opening the door to the use of advanced gradient-based sampling methods coupling GemPy and PyMC3 for advanced stochastic modeling.
+Also, the use of aesara allows making use of GPUs through cuda (see the aesara documentation for more information.

 Making use of vtk interactivity and Qgrid , GemPy provides a functional interface to interact with input data and models.